yumibriones/HPL-Modified/VICReg/README_HPL-VICReg.md

  Installation to your local machine should take a few seconds.

 2. Once saved to your local machine, in the original HPL pipeline:

-    Note: Naming conventions were not changed because the original HPL pipeline assumes a strict naming convention to successuflly execute the pipeline.
+[**Important**]: Naming conventions were not changed because the original HPL pipeline assumes a strict naming convention to successuflly execute the pipeline.

     - Replace `run_representationspathology.py` and `run_representationspathology_projection.py` and with the exact same named files in the same location from the `files_to_add` folder.